 You will observe the Pursuit Camera Sync Track looks like a horizontal ladder if your eyes are tracking the moving object.
 The Sync Track becomes “broken” when you are not tracking your eyes on the moving objects.
 This also happens when taking camera exposures.
 To set up an inexpensive pursuit camera involves the following:

-A rail is normally for panning video shots, however, it is also good for pursuit camera use.
-Thanks to the invention of being able to verify tracking accuracy just by analyzing the photograph, and keep repeating the photograph until tracking accuracy meets required levels, there are other inexpensive methods that were also found to work:
+Thanks to the invention of being able to verify tracking accuracy just by analyzing embedded tracking-accuracy data (“sync track”), you can simply use manual hand-propelled camera rails.
+There are other inexpensive methods that were also found to work:

 – It is possible to try hand-panning the camera for during quick tests, but it is much more difficult to get barely acceptable tracking accuracy, after many passes.

 – A home-made wheeled dolly can work with sufficient accuracy (Suggestion: low friction roller blade wheels, on a mini dolly sitting on a table, along a low-friction guide track).

 – Camera on a low-friction block, sliding on a low-friction surface (e.g. teflon or lubricated surface) along a low-friction guide.
 Tests were done on a method similiar to this, and it occasionally achieved a good tracking accuracy of <~1 pixel during 960 pixels/sec on small monitors over a 1/30sec timescale, when doing 20 passes.

 – Using the automatic burst shooting mode of your camera, can also help.
 It is very easy to visually identify which photos has good tracking accuracy.

 – For lower-quality but quick results, even hand-pursuits using handheld iPhone/Video (rail-less operation) can produce acceptable results.
 Use manual focus/exposure/white balance.
 Use a good frame stepping video player on the result, and then save the best freeze-frame.